mfdx-tech/mfdx-tech/README.md

 Hey there! 👋

-I'm Mauricio, a web dev student from Brazil.
+I'm Mauricio, a back-end development student from Brazil 🇧🇷

-I like building simple, clean websites and learning how the web works step by step.
+I focus on building clean, simple projects while learning how back-end systems work step by step.
-Most of the time I'm experimenting with layouts, CSS, and small JavaScript features.
+Most of my time is spent practicing fundamentals, working with logic, and creating small features using Python and JavaScript.

-### What I use
+### What I work with
-- JavaScript
+- Python (fundamentals and logic)
-- Python
+- JavaScript (basics for back-end concepts)

 ### Tools
 - VS Code
 - Git & GitHub
 - Linux (Fedora)

-### Interests
+### Current interests
-- Web development
+- Back-end development fundamentals
-- Studying back-end with C# and Python
+- Studying APIs and server-side logic
-- Design & layout
+- Learning C# for back-end development
-- Programming fundamentals
+- Clean code and project organization

-Still learning, improving, and building things as I go.
+Always learning, improving, and building consistently.

 ---